brandonnodar/RedditBot_OnlineUsers/README.md

 # The name of the subreddit you want to use.
 (string) subreddit_name

 # The time in seconds between checking the online user count.
+The default is 60 seconds.
 (int) sleep_time
 ```